netdata/learn/docs/cloud/visualize/overview.md

 ### Instances

 Click on **X Instances** to display a dropdown of instances and nodes contributing to that composite chart.
-Each line in the dropdown displays a instance name and the associated node's hostname.
+Each line in the dropdown displays an instance name and the associated node's hostname.

 ### Nodes